luyadev/luya/docs/guide/app-module-forms.md

 <?php endif; ?>
 ```

-The `success` variable is used to determine if the model was successfully saved - that's only requried if you don't redirect the user to another page.
+The `success` variable is used to determine if the model was successfully saved - that's only required if you do not redirect the user to another page.

-See [Yii 2 ActiveForm](http://www.yiiframework.com/doc-2.0/yii-widgets-activeform.html) for more informations.
+See [Yii 2 ActiveForm](http://www.yiiframework.com/doc-2.0/yii-widgets-activeform.html) for more information.

-## Image and File Uploads
+## Image and file uploads

 In order to enable image and file upload you can just use the file input: